Applying Latex Paint With a Roller: (Can You Do it, Types & How To?)

 1. Choose and Prepare Your Roller

-First, choose the right type of roller for your project.
-For a textured wall, use a roller with a longer nap.
-Attach an extended handle to your roller if you are painting a tall or large area.
+For instance, use a roller with a longer nap for a textured wall surface or attach an extended handle to your roller for tall or large surfaces.
 The extra handle with help you control it better.

-You must prep the roller before starting to paint.
-Use a synthetic roller sleeve and prep it before you dip it into the paint.
+Prep the paint roller before painting by using a synthetic roller sleeve.
 The loose fibers on the sleeve can result in the clotting of paint during application.
 So, you must remove these fibers.

-You must dampen the roller with water for easier paint loading.
-However, the roller must be slightly damp and not dripping in water.
+Damp the roller with water for easier paint loading — the roller must be slightly damp and not dripping in water.

-Pour latex paint into a clean bucket.
-Don’t overfill the bucket, as paint can spill out when loading the roller.
+Pour latex paint into a clean bucket, but don’t overfill the bucket as it can spill out when loading the roller.

-Optionally, you can thin it before rolling.
+You can thin the paint if it’s too thick.
 To thin latex paint, use water as a paint thinner and thin it in a ratio of 4:1 (4 parts latex paint, 1 part water).

 3. Apply Latex Paint